 Growing ivy gourd in pots is a good idea if you live in a cool climate and want to grow this.
 Plant it if you’re an urban balcony gardener, or you don’t want it to spread in your yard.

-- Start growing this plant in a medium-sized 5-gallon pot with 10-12 inches depth.
+- Start growing this plant in a large 16 inches pot or select a medium-sized 5-gallon pot with 10-12 inches depth.

 - Once it becomes something bigger (it can grow up with a speed of 4 inches a day), move it in a much larger pot.